Scalby Beck: Route

 The watercourse starts in the parish of Suffield-cum-Everley near to Mowthorpe Farm.
 This is where the River Derwent turns south away from the coast.
 The Sea Cut runs for 5 km due eastwards flowing over three weirs on the way in a fairly straight sided channel as this is the cut section.
 It flows under Mowthorp Road (C71) and then flows north eastwards before reaching the Hackness Road (C251).
 This is where the canalised section ends and the last 3 km is known as Scalby Beck.
 Traditionally, where Church Beck joins the main watercourse, it was known as Scalby Beck.

 The beck flows on underneath the A171 road at Newby Bridge; hereafter it is more of a meander as this is the natural course of water before the new cut further upstream was added.
-The beck then flows under the viaduct of the former Scarborough to Whitby Railway and the A165 road before flowing through a deep channel in heathland at Scalby Ness then flowing out into the North Sea by Scalby Mills and Scarborough Sea Life Centre.
-The last section had the watermills and still has the seven out of ten on the entire watercourse.
+The beck then flows under the viaduct of the former Scarborough to Whitby Railway, which now carries the Cinder Track path, and the A165 road before flowing through a deep channel in heathland at Scalby Ness.
+It then flows under a footbridge by the Old Scalby Mills pub and enters the North Sea by the Scarborough Sea Life Centre.
+The footbridge carries three long distance footpaths, the Cleveland Way, the King Charles III Coast Path, and the Tabular Hills Walk.